neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema/connections/unions.md

   publications_Journal: AuthorPublicationsJournalFieldInput
 }

-input AuthorDeleteFieldInput {
-  where: AuthorWhere
-  delete: AuthorDeleteInput
-}

 input AuthorDeleteInput {
   publications_Book: [AuthorPublicationsBookDeleteFieldInput!]
   publications_Journal: [AuthorPublicationsJournalDeleteFieldInput!]
 }

-input AuthorDisconnectFieldInput {
-  where: AuthorWhere
-  disconnect: AuthorDisconnectInput
-}

 input AuthorDisconnectInput {
-  publications_Book: [BookDisconnectFieldInput!]
+  publications_Book: [AuthorPublicationsBookDisconnectFieldInput!]
-  publications_Journal: [JournalDisconnectFieldInput!]
+  publications_Journal: [AuthorPublicationsJournalDisconnectFieldInput!]
 }

 input AuthorOptions {
+  """
-  """Specify one or more AuthorSort objects to sort Authors by.
-The sorts will be applied in the order in which they are arranged in the array."""
+  Specify one or more AuthorSort objects to sort Authors by.
+The sorts will be applied in the order in which they are arranged in the array.
+  """
   sort: [AuthorSort]
   limit: Int
   skip: Int
+}

+input AuthorPublicationsBookConnectionWhere {
+  node: BookWhere
+  node_NOT: BookWhere
+  AND: [AuthorPublicationsBookConnectionWhere!]
+  OR: [AuthorPublicationsBookConnectionWhere!]
+  relationship: WroteWhere
+  relationship_NOT: WroteWhere
 }

 input AuthorPublicationsBookCreateFieldInput {